-The following hazards may be associated with potential acute health effects in some personnel during deployment at Lafarge Cement Factory (LCF), Syria and vicinity:
+The following hazards may be associated with potential acute health effects in some personnel during deployment at T22:

-For heat stress, risk can be greater during months of June through September, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, PPE, vehicles).
+For heat stress, risk can be greater during months of May through October, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, PPE, vehicles).
 Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, proper hydration and nutrition, and mitigation.

-Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust, the PM10 overall short-term health risk was 'Low.'
-For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the PM2.5 overall short-term health risk was 'Low.'
-However, the LCF and vicinity area is a dust-prone desert environment, with a semi-arid climate, also subject to vehicle traffic.
-Consequently, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
-For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with preexisting asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
-A burn pit existed at LCF.
-Burn pits might also have existed in the vicinity (e.g., burn pits used by the local population); however, the PM10 and the PM2.5 overall short-term health risks specifically for burn pits were not evaluated due insufficient environmental samples collected near burn pits provided for analysis- see Section 10.7.
+Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust, the PM10 overall short-term health risk was not evaluated due to no data for analysis.
+For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the PM2.5 overall short-term health risk was 'Low -High.'
+However, the T22 area is a dust-prone rural desert environment, also subject to vehicle traffic.
+Consequently, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eve, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
+For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
+Burn pits existed at T22; however only one sample was taken near the burn pit and without knowledge of the layout of the camp, it is undetermined if the other samples taken at T22 would be affected by the burn pit.
+Consequently, the PM10 and the PM2.5 overall short-term health risks for burn pits were not evaluated due to insufficient environmental samples collected and provided for analysis- see Section 10.7.
 Where burn pits exist, exposures may vary, and exposures to high levels of PM10 and PM{2.5} from smoke may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups.
 Although most short-term health effects from exposure to particulate matter and incinerator and/or burn pit smoke should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation while at LCF and vicinity.
+Some individuals may have sought treatment for acute respiratory irritation while at T22.
 Personnel who reported with symptoms or required treatment while at site(s) with burn pit activity should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).